Transforming the Legal Experience for All

 About Clio

-Clio, the leader in cloud-based legal technology, empowers lawyers to be both client-centered and firm focused through a suite of cloud-based solutions, including legal practice management software and client intake and legal CRM software.
+Clio, the leader in cloud-based legal technology, empowers legal professionals to be both client-centred and firm focused through cloud-based legal practice management software.
 Clio has been transforming the industry for over a decade with 150,000 customers spanning 100 countries, and the approval of over 66 bar associations and law societies globally.
 Clio continues to lead the industry with initiatives like the Legal Trends Report, the Clio Cloud Conference, and the Clio Academic Access Program.
-Clio has been recognized as one of Canada’s Best Managed Companies, a Deloitte Fast 50 and Fast 500 company, and, most recently, Company of the Year, Anchor Success by the British Columbia Tech Association.
-Learn more at clio.com.
+Learn more at clio.com/uk.

 Attachment